mnitta220/microservices-demo-rust/README.md

 The reason I rewrote [microservices-demo](https://github.com/GoogleCloudPlatform/microservices-demo) in Rust is that I wanted to see what it would be like to build a web system that runs on a Kubernetes cluster using Rust.
 The microservices-demo was a project of just the right size for learning and experimentation.
 It took me a while to figure things out, as this was my first time using libraries like [axum](https://github.com/tokio-rs/axum), [Tokio](https://tokio.rs/), and [tonic](https://github.com/hyperium/tonic).
 I rewrote it several times seeking better coding practices.
+In the frontend development for this project, I adopted a method of dividing the screen into components, where each component generates HTML.
+This approach was inspired by [React](https://react.dev/).
+While single-page applications (SPAs) have become popular recently, I am not particularly fond of them due to the bloating of client-side applications.
+For this development, I chose a more traditional method of generating HTML on the server side.
-Rust is my favorite language because it allows me to build systems with excellent memory safety and performance.
+Rust is my favorite language because it allows us to build systems with excellent memory safety and performance.
 I especially like the fact that it doesn't have a garbage collector.
 This project gave me the expected and satisfying results.
 I was also able to confirm that Rust is a very suitable language for frontend development, and that it excels in terms of development efficiency and productivity.
 It seems that Rust is still used in few cases in actual system development.
 I hope that Rust adoption will increase in various system developments in the future.
 There are still many areas for improvement in the implementation I did this time.
 If you have any feedback or suggestions for improvement, please let me know.